universaljames/Assignment---Plots/README.md

-This assginment finished by Xiong ZHAO.
+This assginment resubmit by Xiong ZHAO.

-Please run plot1.R to plot4.R in order.
+Plot4 graphic added.

-All of the data was processed in plot1.R and other R codes only draw the pictures.
+Txt data loding and processing codes has been put for the 4 R codes.

 Have fun!
 Thanks!